-After you’ve had these thoughts a few times you might want to drop them but they keep coming back (I’m assuming that in real life you won’t be able to make your objections clear to this person who may be a stranger who has vanished into the crowd.)
+After you’ve had these thoughts a few times you might want to drop them but they’re ‘sticky’ – they keep coming back to bother you (I’m assuming that in real life you won’t be able to make your objections clear to this person who may be a stranger who has vanished into the crowd.)

-One tactic that helps is to use a phrase like ‘Not happening now’ to interrupt the thought when it comes back and then get on with whatever it is you were doing.
-If the thought stays around for a while, don’t get involved with it – just say ‘Not happening now’ and go back to whatever else you were doing.
+For me the tactic that helps is to use a phrase like ‘Not happening now’ to interrupt the thought when it comes back and then get on with whatever it is I’m doing.
+If the thought stays around for a while, I don’t get involved with it – I just say ‘Not happening now’ and go back to whatever else I’m doing.

 It’s a simple tactic that works better the more you use it as your brain associates the phrase with moving past the thought.

 To build on this: My online course Easy Mindfulness can help you to develop a life-enhancing mindfulness practice.